 Question Answer

 Educational Program

 knowledge of pre-hospital and emergency The brain injury medicine physician must have knowledge of how acute medical and surgical management influences outcomes.
 This can be gained through didactics and by providing brain injury medicine consultation to other medical, surgical, or intensivist services primarily managing patients with brain injury.

-What are acceptable ways for fellows to review didactic instruction if they are unable to attend a presentation?
-[Program Requirement: IV.C.4.b)] The program should avoid affiliations with sites at such distances from the primary clinical site as to make fellow attendance at didactics and conferences impractical, unless there is no comparable educational experience at the primary clinical site.
+What are acceptable ways for fellows to review didactic instruction if they are The program should avoid affiliations with sites at such distances from the primary clinical site as to make fellow attendance at didactics and conferences impractical,

+unable to attend a presentation?
+[Program Requirement: 4.11.e.] unless there is no comparable educational experience at the primary clinical site.
 The Review Committee accepts a variety of solutions, as long as fellows have the opportunity to experience missed educational instruction.
 The solutions could include teleconference, webcasting, taped didactics, slides available on a website, and repeating conferences.

 What percentage of the faculty should participate in scholarly activity?
 It is expected that at least 50 percent of the faculty be actively involved in scholarly activity.

-[Program Requirement: IV.D.2.]
+[Program Requirement: 4.14.]

 How much assigned time should each fellow devote to conducting research and other scholarly activities?
 It is suggested that each fellow devote a minimum of one half-day per week to conducting research or to other scholarly activities.

-[Program Requirement: IV.D.3.]
+[Program Requirement: 4.15.]

 Evaluation

 How are fellows' evaluations of faculty members kept confidential if there are a small number of fellows in the program?
 In order to maintain confidentiality, the program director should combine fellows' evaluations of faculty members with those from the core residency program.

-[Program Requirement: V.B.1.b)]
+[Program Requirement: 5.4.b.]

 The Learning and Working Environment

 Question Answer Are there any non-physician licensed independent practitioners who can supervise fellows?
 Advanced nurse practitioners and psychologists may supervise fellows, as appropriate to their role and expertise.
-[Program Requirement: VI.E.]
+[Program Requirement: 6.11.]
 What is the optimal clinical workload for fellows?
 The program director must make an assessment of the learning environment with input from faculty members and fellows.
-The optimal case load will allow each fellow to see as many cases as possible without being overwhelmed by patient care responsibilities, [Program Requirement: VI.F.] or without compromising patient safety or a fellow's educational experience.
+The optimal case load will allow each fellow to see as many cases as possible without being overwhelmed by patient care responsibilities, [Program Requirement: 6.20.] or without compromising patient safety or a fellow's educational experience.
 Who should be included in the interprofessional teams?
-Orthotists, occupational therapists, physical therapists, psychologists, rehabilitation nurses, social workers, speech-language pathologists, therapeutic recreation specialists, and vocational rehabilitation counselors should be included, as appropriate, [Program Requirement: VI.E.2.] on the interprofessional teams.
+Orthotists, occupational therapists, physical therapists, psychologists, rehabilitation nurses, social workers, speech-language pathologists, therapeutic recreation specialists, and vocational rehabilitation counselors should be included, as appropriate, [Program Requirement: 6.18.] on the interprofessional teams.